 Describing Relationships and Extending terms in Arithmetic Sequences

 Here is an example of an arithmetic sequence.
 A sequence is any ordered list of numbers.
 An arithmetic sequence is a sequence found by adding the same number to the previous term.

-equals thirty-seven; you add nine to thirty-seven and that equals forty-six.
+For example, you add nine to twenty-eight and that equals thirty-seven; you add nine to thirty-seven and that equals forty-six.
 Each of these numbers are terms in the sequence.
 Someone might ask you find the next term in this arithmetic sequence.

-also know that we will be adding to find the next value.
+When they say find the next term, we know that they’re looking for the value that comes after sixty-four here.
+And because we’re also given the information that it’s an arithmetic sequence, we also know that we will be adding to find the next value.
 Each step in this sequence has been adding nine to the previous term.

-next term The next term in this sequence is seventy-three.
+This lets us know that whatever sixty-four plus nine is, that’s our next term The next term in this sequence is seventy-three.
 Here’s an example of a simple arithmetic sequence.

 We’re adding two each time When we’re dealing with sequences, each of the terms also has a position.
 You can see the labels here.
 The two is in first position.
 The four is in second position.
 Six is in third position, and then fourth and fifth, and so on.